The Photographer Then & Now

-My journey with photography began in grade 7, which oddly wasn’t a great experience.
-Not one shot turned out from my first roll shot on an SLR (single lens reflex) camera.
+My journey with photography began in grade 7 which, oddly, wasn’t a great experience.
+I shot a whole roll on an SLR camera (single lens reflex) and not one shot turned out.
 I can still remember how deflated I felt when I discovered that my film was completely blank.
 And embarrassment, too, when my teacher made fun of my attempt.
-I wandered away thinking that photography was beyond me, that I just wasn’t smart enough.
+I wandered away thinking that photography was beyond me and that I just wasn’t smart enough.

 But through a series of films connected to the art of photography and my own desire to document my experience and express myself, my passion for photography grew with each roll I shot.
 Still fearing the SLR from my first shoot, though, I used a point-and-shoot camera for several years after my harsh introduction.
 In hindsight, the point-and-shoot camera freed me up to concentrate more on style and composition rather than the more technical aspects of photography.

 Years later, I found myself in a camera store looking for a camera for a big trip that I had planned (travel being one of my other guiding lights) and the salesman, knowing I was interested in the art of photography, pointed me in the direction of the dreaded SLRs.
 My first reaction was, no, I’ll go with something simple, something I understand.

 Ever the good salesman and photo enthusiast, though, he persisted and asked me for 15 minutes of my time to show me the basics of shooting with a fully manual camera.
 He said that, after his quick lesson, if I still thought it was beyond me, then no worries, we could strike the SLRs from my wish-list.